 Aqua Clara has been working in Nicaragua since 2009.
-Acquanic was established in 2011.
-Mario Benevides, Aqua Clara’s Nicaragua Director, and his staff have been responsible for the construction and placement of over 1,960 ACI filters, providing direct benefit to about 20,000 people and indirect benefit to another 10,000 extended family members and neighbors.
+Its functions were incorporated as AcquaNic in 2011.
+Mario Benevides, Aqua Clara’s Nicaragua Director, and his staff have been responsible for the construction and placement of over 3,000 ACI filters, providing direct benefit to about 30,000 people and indirect benefit to another 15,000 extended family members and neighbors.

 Most families currently rely on contaminated surface water as their main water source.
 Deep wells exist in these areas, however they are typically located at a distance that makes it difficult for people in the rural areas to access them easily, and the water they produce usually requires cleaning for safe drinking and cooking purposes.
 Many of the people in these area suffer from recurring diarrhea and intestinal diseases that could be eased with clean water; in several village areas where the water is contaminated with arsenic the average life expectancy is about 46 years.